AlexJReid/blog/content/posts/bigtable-filtering.md

 Read rows from `PRODUCT#42/` to `PRODUCT#42/~`.
 A `RowKeyFilter` is applied to further restrict the returned results, based on their key.

-We are potentially going to scan all reviews for this product, resting on the filter.
+We are potentially going to scan all reviews for this product until the page size is reached.
 By including the sort key as the second element of the key we have enabled the _all_ reviews query with a prefix scan.
 If we shifted the sort key to after the `language` and `rating` elements, we break the _all_ query, but can now efficiently get comments in order for a given `language` and `rating`.
-A definite trade-off.
-In a real system, we would optimise for the most common query.

 ### Show comments in the user's local language, but let them see comments in all languages